Lumisumu/carrot-comic-downloader/README.md

 Follow instructions.
 Images are saved into "comics" folder.

+Custom settings include using existing image link list, custom naming format and specifying the range of downloaded comics.

 If you want to change wait time between downloads, change amount of seconds in this line: `time.sleep(3)`

 Custom script must be placed at the root of the project (same folder where main.py file is).
 Your file must have `write_links()` function where custom script code starts.
 You can take examples for files that are in scripts folder.
 CustomScript.py can be used in testing, it is in the root folder.